jd-code76/provinent-scripture-study/README.md

 ### Basic Navigation
 - Use Prev/Next buttons to navigate passages
 - Select specific books/chapters from dropdown menus
-- Click "Resume Reading Plan" to continue where you left off
 - Use "Random Passage" to study from any canon passage of Holy Scripture

 ### Data Management